futurice/android-best-practices/README.md

 - Customize keystores
 - And more

-Android's Gradle plugin is also being actively developed by Google while as the new standard build system.
+Android's Gradle plugin is also being actively developed by Google as the new standard build system.

 ### Project structure

 There are two popular options: the old Ant & Eclipse ADT project structure, and the new Gradle & Android Studio project structure.
-You can make the decision whether to use one or the other, although we recommend the new project structure.
-If using the old, try to provide also a Gradle configuration `build.gradle`.
+You should choose the new project structure.
+If your project uses the old structure, consider it legacy and start porting it to the new structure.

 Old structure: